 A Quarter of the Public ‘Don’t Know What Cerebral Palsy Is’

-JMW Solicitors supports families affected by cerebral palsy caused as a result of medical negligence.
+This post has been written by JMW Solicitors.
+JMW Solicitors support families affected by cerebral palsy caused as a result of medical negligence.
 A team of expert solicitors ensure families receive the best possible care package and support to lead as normal life as possible.
-JMW fully support an initiative to raise awareness of Cerebral Palsy and highlight the importance of open discussions about cerebral palsy to support families.
+JMW fully support an initiative to raise awareness and highlight the importance of open discussions to support families.